Phil Urich: Goblin King

-Having escaped prison under undisclosed circumstances during the "Go Down Swinging" storyline, Urich raids one of Osborn's old gentlemen's clubs to acquire the Goblin weaponry Osborn stored there, but Osborn, currently wielding the Carnage symbiote, kills Urich by tearing his heart out.
+Urich assumes the identity of the Goblin King, succeeding Norman Osborn.
+Having escaped prison under undisclosed circumstances during the "Go Down Swinging" storyline, Urich raids one of Osborn's old gentlemen's clubs to acquire the Goblin weaponry Osborn stored there.
+Osborn, currently wielding the Carnage symbiote, kills Urich by tearing his heart out.
 Urich resurrects himself using the Goblin serum, but his body is slowly rotting away.
-He starts another Goblin nation under the sewers of New York.